Get ready for Brexit

 Get ready for Brexit was a campaign launched by the British government on 2 September 2019.
 It encouraged the public to prepare for the UK leaving the European Union (EU) on 31 October.
 It ran across television, social media, billboards and other platforms and was the largest government public information campaign in British history.

 Development

 The Times reported on 30 August 2019 that a taxpayer-funded advertising campaign was under development which would cost up to £100 million.
-An advertising industry source said that the figure was "substantially higher" than the amount spent on traditional advertising in the UK by brands such as Amazon, Tesco and Asda in 2018.
-An order was placed for branded merchandise and there were claims that the government considered using the Vote Leave slogan 'take back control'.

 The campaign was developed by Engine Group who were appointed following Boris Johnson's election in the 2019 Conservative Party leadership contest.
 Manning Gottlieb OMD were hired to handle the campaign's media buying.

 Launch

-The Get ready for Brexit campaign went live on 2 September 2019, stating that the UK would be leaving the EU on 31 October and urging the public to visit a new website, gov.uk/brexit, to see what they needed to do to prepare for it.
-In announcing the campaign's arrival, Chancellor of the Duchy of Lancaster Michael Gove said that "Ensuring an orderly Brexit is not only a matter of national importance, but a shared responsibility."
-The Get ready for Brexit slogan appeared for the first time on an advertising screen next to a John Lewis store at the Westfield shopping centre in Stratford, East London.
-An image showing one of the campaign's billboards was issued by the Cabinet Office in the week beginning 2 September 2019.
+The campaign went live on 2 September 2019.